Nothing can sink a company and all of its investors quite as fast as corrupt companies, corrupt CEOs, or management teams.

 As Warren Buffet once said, if a CEO is willing to mislead others in public, they are probably misleading others in private as well.

 Have you ever been burned by a corrupt company?
 If you have, you know why management is so important.
-If you haven’t, you need to learn why it’s so important from my 4M’s of Investing EBook.
+If you haven't, you need to learn why it's one of the most important aspects of our checklist when picking companies to invest in.